guettli/lets-fix-js/README.md

 # Let's fix JS

-JavaScript and JSON are everywhere.
+JavaScript is everywhere.
 JavaScript got better during the last years, but some things are still inconvenient.

+## Update January 2020

+Abondoned: I think [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) will gain traction and JavaScript usage will decrease.
+That's why I think it does not make sense any more to fix fundamental flaws in JavaScript.

+The rest of this text is left for the curious reader.

 For other things which I think need an agreement/spec/ see [Missing Internet Specs](https://github.com/guettli/missing-internet-specs)